Hexicy/ST-CharacterPreview/README.md

 • Fixed the issue of the text/images going past the screen on mobile.
 It'll now be properly displayed within the device's screen.

-• Gave the "First Message" dropdown the ability to display all of the character's avaliable greetings.
+• Gave the "First Message" dropdown the ability to display all of the character's available greetings.

-• Because of the change above, I changed the "First Message" dropdown to instead be called "Greeting" or "Greetings" depending on the amount of avaliable greetings.
+• Because of the change above, I changed the "First Message" dropdown to instead be called "Greeting" or "Greetings" depending on the amount of available greetings.

 I'll be working on trying to add more to this extension in the future.
-I currently plan on trying to add more user configuration to the settings, more mobile support/features, and ensure that that this extension is as user friendly as possible.
+I currently plan on trying to add more user configuration to the settings, more mobile support/features, and ensure that this extension is as user-friendly as possible.

-Just to quickly clarify, I an a mobile user so rest assured that, if you're on mobile, this extention works.
-However, I am a mobile user only so I have no idea how this extention works on PC.
+Just to quickly clarify, I am a mobile user so rest assured that, if you're on mobile, this extension works.
+However, I am a mobile user only so I have no idea how this extension works on PC.
 If you use this extension on PC, please tell me how it goes.

 As always, if you notice any issues, please tell me so that I can fix them.
-By me, I mean Chat GPT.
+By me, I mean ChatGPT.
 Even though you could do it yourself, please tell me so that I can fix it for everyone else.
-Anyways, enjoy the extension!
+Anyway, enjoy the extension!

-# Orignal Author's Notes:
+# Original Author's Notes:

 ## Author's Note